How to fix Virgin Media slow internet speeds

 A measure of stability and the variances of the intervals between data packets being delivered.
 The lower the jitter the better your connection will be for gaming and things that need a faster response.

 Slow internet speeds can be caused by lots of factors, not just problems affecting your Virgin Media broadband.
-We’ve listed a few things below which could be making your connection to the internet so slow, or you can Test broadband speed to check for any issues.
+We’ve listed a few things below which could be making your connection to the internet so slow, or you can run a test on your broadband connection to check for any issues.

 The more devices you connect to the Hub, the more it can slow down.
 Our faster broadband packages are ideal for homes with lots of devices, meaning your WiFi can distribute faster speeds to them.
 My Virgin Media to see your broadband speed upgrade options.